wp-plugins/wppizza/readme.txt

 == Changelog ==

+1.0.3
+* fixed bug that displayed default as opposed to actual prices
+* updated google library for timepicker when setting opening times
+* readme.txt updates
+* removed some obsolete functions and stripped tags when submitting an order
+* removed "loading" string in div when waiting for order to be processed/sent (ajax spinner should be enough)
+* added padding to div to pretty up thank you page
+* added a lot more currencies (including not displaying any at all)
+* added the ability to hide currency symbol next to items only
+- 29th March 2013

 1.0.2
 * minor readme.txt updates
 * enable screen info when first installing plugin
 * moved screenshots out of plugin into repository assets directory
 * minor bugfixes
  - 17th March 2013

 1.0.1